Police stop 12-year-old boy from driving across Australia

 The unlicensed boy had driven more than 1,300 kilometers (800 miles) from his home in Kendall on the east coast when he was stopped by traffic police on Saturday on the Barrier Highway near the remote mining town of Broken Hill.

-He was pulled over because a bumper bar was dragging on the road, a police statement said Sunday.
+He was pulled over because a bumper bar was dragging on the road, New South Wales police said in a statement Sunday.

 Most Read Stories